promiseudomah/promiseudomah/README.md

 - 📫 How to reach me **promzy132@gmail.com**

-- ⚡ Fun fact **I'm too lazy to finish my portfolio, but I'ma do that soon**
+- ⚡ Fun fact **I'm too lazy to finish my portfolio, but I'ma do that soon 👇**

 - 🌐 **https://bento.me/promiseudomah**